African-American Muslims

-African-American Muslims, also known as Black Muslims, are an African-American religious minority.
-African-American Muslims account for over 20% of American Muslims.
+African-American Muslims, also known as Black Muslims, are an African American religious minority.
+African American Muslims account for over 20% of American Muslims.
 They represent one of the larger Muslim populations of the United States as there is no ethnic group that makes up the majority of American Muslims.
 They mostly belong to the Sunni sect, but smaller Shia and Nation of Islam minorities also exist.
 The history of African-American Muslims is related to African-American history in general, and goes back to the Revolutionary and Antebellum eras.
 October is Muslim African American Heritage Month.

 History

-Historically, an estimated 30% of slaves brought to the Americas from West/Central Africa were Muslims.
-They were overwhelmingly literate in contrast to other slaves, and thus were given supervisory roles.
-Most of these captives were forced into Christianity during the era of American slavery; however, there are records of individuals such as Omar ibn Said practicing Islam for the rest of their lives in the United States.
+Islam has historically been the biggest organized religion in the continent of Africa.
+Historically, an estimated 30% of black slaves brought to the United States from Western and Central Africa were Muslims.
+They were overwhelmingly literate in contrast to non-Muslim slaves, and thus were given supervisory roles.
+These captives were forced into Christianity during the era of American slavery; however, there are records of individuals such as Omar ibn Said practicing Islam for the rest of their lives in the United States.
 During the twentieth century, some African Americans converted to Islam, mainly through the influence of black nationalist groups that preached with distinctive Islamic practices including the Moorish Science Temple of America, founded in 1913, and the Nation of Islam, founded in the 1930s, which attracted at least 20,000 people by 1963.
 Prominent members included activist Malcolm X and boxer Muhammad Ali.
 Ahmadiyya Muslim groups also sought and won converts among African Americans in the 1920s and 1930s.

 Malcolm X is considered the first person to start the movement among African Americans towards mainstream Islam, after he left the Nation and made the pilgrimage to Mecca.
 In 1975, Warith Deen Mohammed, the son of Elijah Muhammad took control of the Nation after his father's death and guided the majority of its members towards mainstream Sunni Islam.
 However, a few members rejected these changes, leading Louis Farrakhan to revive the Nation of Islam in 1978 based largely on the ideals of its founder, Wallace Fard Muhammad.